 2012 marked the warmest year on record for the contiguous U.S. in a period of record that dates back to 1895.
 The record-breaking warmth was paired with exceptional dryness across much of the nation.
 Drier-than-average conditions were experienced from the Rockies to the East Coast.
 Nebraska and Wyoming each had their driest year on record.
 Meanwhile, wetter-than-average conditions existed in the Pacific Northwest, the central Gulf Coast, and New England.
 By September's end, the percentage of the country experiencing moderate-to-exceptional drought peaked at about 64.6 percent for the contiguous U.S. (about 54 percent including Alaska, Hawaii, and Puerto Rico), according to the U.S. Drought Monitor.
 The wildfire activity of 2012 supplanted 2011's rank as third most acres burned, behind the 2006 and 2007 seasons.
 Although the number of fires was below-average, the size of the fires was notably increased.
 The annual fire size of 137.1 acres was the most since 2000 for any January through December period, which was about 1.5 times the 10-year average (based on 2001-2010).
 Large wildfires occurred in New Mexico (largest in state history), Colorado (second largest in state history), and Oregon (largest since the 1860s).
 Overall, the number of fires remained below-average for 19 of the past 20 months (every month since May 2011, with the exception of January 2012).
 The month of January saw elevated wildfire activity as the result of combined warmth and dryness in the Great Plains, and a lack of snow pack having left the grasslands of the High Plains exposed to strong winds.

-*Data Source: The National Interagency Fire Center (NIFC)
+According to the National Interagency Fire Center (NIFC) :

 Through December 28th, the nationwide number of fires year-to-date reached 67,265 fires which was the fourth least annual number of wildfires since 2000.
 Texas experienced the most number of wildfires of any state during 2012 with more than 10,600 fires (about 16 percent of the national total).
 Nationally, the amount of acres burned was 9,221,639 during 2012, which represents about 1.5 times the 10-year average (based on 2001-2010) of 6,534,250 acres burned.
 The month of August saw notable wildfire activity, when the fire size reached 523.4 acres per fire (the highest for any August in the 2000-2012 record) and the acres burned in August were nearly equal to the acres burned from January through July 2012.
 Idaho wildfires burned the most acres of any state during the year, with over 1.5 million acres (about 17 percent of the national total).
 Oregon and Montana followed closely with each having in excess of 1.2 million acres burned within their respective states.
 During 2012 the damages from wildfires across the country will top one billion U.S. dollars.